Diabetes and Your Dog

 1. Insulin Injections.

 Regular exercise can improve insulin absorption in diabetic dogs.
 However, more is not always better.
 A diabetic dog should have roughly the same amount of exercise each day (or an increasing amount only slowly) to avoid hypoglycemia.
 That condition can result in loss of consciousness and the need for emergency treatment.
-Your veterinarian should supervise your furry friend’s workout regimen along with its insulin and diet.
+Your veterinarian should supervise your dog’s workout regimen along with its insulin and diet.

 Managing Dog Diabetes Long Term

-Townsend’s dachshund, Daisy, just celebrated her ninth birthday.
+Townsend’s Dachshund, Daisy, just celebrated her ninth birthday.
 The chronic condition has not been easy for Townsend to contend with.
 “She definitely needs a lot more care than before she developed diabetes,” says the dog lover, who not only injects her pet with insulin each morning and evening at 7, but also tests her pet’s blood glucose before each meal with a blood glucose meter and urine test strips.
 Townsend additionally takes Daisy to the veterinarian regularly and is extra-vigilant to ensure her pet does not get into the trash.
 “It’s hard work, but I wouldn’t treat a member of my family any other way,” says Townsend.

 Article written by Author: Darcy Lockman